Editor's note: This blog was originally published in March 2023; it was updated to reflect new information.

-For many shops, traditional 2D work instructions are holding back automotive original equipment manufacturers (OEMs) from delivering the highest-quality service.
-But best-in-class automotive OEMs are realizing the value of AR to simplify complex work instructions, reduce part search time, and improve customer satisfaction.
+For many shops, traditional 2D work instructions are holding back automotive original equipment manufacturers (OEMs) from delivering the highest-quality service and completing inspections efficiently and accurately.
+But best-in-class automotive OEMs are realizing the value of AR to simplify complex work instructions, reduce part search time, improve quality, and increase customer satisfaction.
 The good news is that many of these AR solutions are relatively easy and quick to implement—and deliver a rapid ROI in addition to long-term benefits and sustained reputational value.

-Read our ebook to learn how you can harness AR applications in the automotive industry to address key workforce challenges and improve service efficiency with intuitive, clear, in-context 3D work instructions.
+Learn how you can harness AR applications in the automotive industry to address key workforce challenges, improve inspections, and boost service efficiency with intuitive, clear, in-context 3D work instructions.